Rapport annuel 2019

 The school’s student welfare director ensures the welfare of all the students in the school and she also provides home counselling when needed.
 Our school nurse assists us in many of these and related issues.
 We operate a “special fund” to cope with emergency care for critical cases and also to support families and our students who are experiencing difficulties in their lives at home.
 The successful intervention to save a young student diagnosed with leukaemia in 2014 was one success of the fund and our supporters.

-Fund raising activities in 2019
+Fund raising activities in 2021

 The charity shop in Stade, Germany (sales of second-hand clothes and household items) closed, but they have kept their German registered foundation active to enable German taxpayers to make donations through them and benefit from tax deductions.

 Legal and accounting

-The statements of the 2019 accounts for the UK Foundation and Swiss registered foundations will be submitted to the appropriate governing authorities after being audited.
+The statements of the 2021 accounts for the UK Foundation and Swiss registered foundations will be submitted to the appropriate governing authorities after being audited.

 Switzerland: Richard Max Robinson, Kathryn Robinson, Jean-Paul Rigaudeau.